LindySez | Recipes

 Feed your lips, not your hips; only 198 calories and 6 grams of fat!

-This low-fat potato salad works best with a waxy potato, like red bliss, or do as I did and get a bag of colorful potatoes.
+This low-fat potato salad works best with a waxy potato, like Red Bliss, or do as I did and get a bag of colorful potatoes.
 My bag contained beautiful purple majesty, red bliss, and Yukon gold potatoes.
 Such a pretty presentation.
-And with only 198 calories and 6 grams of fat, you can enjoy it without worry about your waistline (or developing thunder thighs) This low-fat potato salad is so easy to put together and delicious you won't miss the fat.
+And with only 198 calories and 6 grams of fat, you can enjoy it without worrying about your waistline (or developing thunder thighs) This low-fat potato salad is so easy to put together and delicious that you won't miss the fat.

 So off to the picnic, in shorts with this potato salad safely in the cooler.
 Do keep it cold (because of the mayo and other dairy) until you are ready to serve.
 Don't want to get anyone sick.